GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

 GSM is the most popular mobile technology in the United States and the most important in other countries.

-It is common for GSM networks to have roaming agreements with foreign countries, which means GSM phones are a good option for foreign travelers.
+China, Russia, and India have more GSM phone users than the United States.
+GSM networks often have roaming agreements with foreign countries, which makes GSM phones a good option for foreign travelers.

 EDGE is an advancement of GSM, so it has the same availability as the previous standard.